Social Work (SWRK)

 SWRK 7380 Anxiety and Depression

 Anxiety and depression are two of the most common mental disorders seen in social work clients, and frequently they occur concurrently.
 This course describes the medical and "physical" concomitants and psychosocial factors associated with both conditions and introduces diagnostic and assessment procedures and methods of intervention that social workers use in working with clients with these conditions.
-The course also consideers how culture, social class, gender, and other social differences affect the expression of these disorders and their concomitant treatment.
+The course also considers how culture, social class, gender, and other social differences affect the expression of these disorders and their concomitant treatment.

 1 Course Unit